Press Kit

 info@danwalkercomposer.com

-Dan Walker, Director
+Dan Walker, CCS Music Director

-More than 70 years of fine music-making
+Canberra Choral Society (1952 - to date) – More than 70 years of fine music-making

 Photo: Peter Hislop